 Your Dream LIKES You

+A mare says 'Your dream LIKES you' and 'Remember your REM embers'; dream painting by Wayan.
+Click to enlarge.
 Lots of people say they want to remember their dreams, but are they serious?
 I'm not so sure.
 Seems like many dream-interpretation systems (including Freud's) treat dreams as tricky, devious, out to conceal.
-My anima, Silky, who often appears in my dreams as a horse, has loudly and repeatedly disagreed with Freud, telling me two things:
+My anima, Silky, who often appears in my dreams as a horse, has loudly and repeatedly disagreed with Freud, telling me three things:

 When she first told me "Remember your REM embers", I printed the bare message out and hung it over my bed where I'd see when I woke, to remind me to grab the notebook and record even scraps of memory.

-A year or two later, that seemed kind of stark, so then I drew the little poster above, and hung that up instead.
-But it faded over the years, as inkjet prints do.
-So recently I painted a still larger version in acrylic, to remind me.
+A year or two later, that seemed a bit stark, so then I drew the little poster above, and hung that up instead.
+But over the years it faded as inkjet prints do.
+So recently I painted a still larger acrylic version, to remind me.

 Oops!
 I forgot.
 Here's Silky's third maxim: